wolejnr/100-Days-of-Code-Journal/log2.md

 * Skipped a day due to the pressure of marking my students' scripts.
 * Made a little progress today.
 Cannot wait to be done marking so as to give full attention and try to complete before December.

+### Day 69: November 25, 2018

+**Today's Progress**:
+* Completed the chapter on, "Applying Filtering, Ordering and Grouping to Queries"! under introduction to databases in Python